UIUC-iSchool-DataViz/spring2019/week11/lecture11.md

 ---

-# April 22nd at NCSA
+## If you are on campus: April 22nd at NCSA, 9:30am

+In-person class is having live demos from the Advanced Visualization Lab.
+Feel free to join!

 We will meet in 1005 on the ground floor.